-The Governing Body was reconstituted in 2015 under new government regulations and now comprises twelve members and one Associate.
+The Governing Body was reconstituted in 2015 under new government regulations and now comprises up to twelve members plus Associate members as appropriate.

-Following changes made to our governance arrangements in September 2015, the two main committees, Resources and Curriculum & Achievement were disbanded and all governor business is conducted through meetings of the full Governing Body held three times per term, allowing all governors full participation in all aspects of the school.
+Following changes made to our governance arrangements in September 2015, the two main committees, Resources and Curriculum & Achievement were disbanded and all governor business is conducted through meetings of the full Governing Body held three times during the autumn and summer terms and twice during the spring term, allowing all governors full participation in all aspects of the school.
 In addition, governors take on specific responsibilities to meet statutory requirements and to ensure the efficient operation of the Governing Body.